 Kyndall Bright joined the White Oak Pastures team in the summer of 2016.
 Initially, Kyndall was working in our organic garden, along with assisting in the care of the hogs, sheep, and goats.
 It wasn’t long before Kyndall was recruited by Jenni Harris to work alongside our former inventory manager.
 Allocating products was a new venture with tedious and detailed responsibilities, and she loved it!
 “Inventory to me is like a kid walking into a candy store.
 There are many flavors, and I get to try all of them!
 In other words, I’m never just working alone.
 I have to work with all the production managers and sales team to get our products in stores to please our customers.”
 Kyndall’s hard work has paid off, and she was recently named Inventory Manager.
 She looks forward to a “Bright” future at White Oak Pastures!

-Denna Peterson is our Accounts Payable Manager and calls Blakely, GA home.
+Denna Peterson, Manager of Administration, calls Blakely, GA home.
 Hailing from a military family, Denna was born in Italy and has lived in Florida, Hawaii, and Washington before settling in Georgia.
 She provides valuable support to our farm by managing our fixed assets, maintaining our accounts payable, and serving as a liaison with our Purchasing Department.
 Her skills extend beyond finance to her incredible artistic ability as a craftswoman.
 Embracing sustainability in her work, Denna uses reclaimed materials to create imaginative forms for others to enjoy.
 Her pieces include decorated skulls from the farm, festive trees made from oyster shells, driftwood, and bone wall sconces, and light fixtures using repurposed metal and wire.

 Kris, our Farm Operations Manager, was born and raised in the hills of Central Massachusetts where his family had a small farm many years ago.
 He grew up playing ice hockey as a goalie for 23 years.
 He met his wife in 2009, and in 2014, they found their way to Southwest Georgia, where they found a house, some land, and White Oak Pastures.
 He started off as our delivery truck driver, making weekly runs to Atlanta, and also working in the red meat abattoir.
 He then started working with our livestock production departments and was then promoted to the Farm Operations Manager, overseeing many crews that keep the farm running: carpentry, fencing, maintenance.
 With his interest and training in humane stockmanship, he also plays a role in moving our flocks and herds.
 You may also find him feeding orphaned sheep, operating heavy equipment, planting grass, hauling hay, and anything else to help keep operations moving smoothly.
 He spends his free time with his wife Danyelle, daughter Kali, and son Coleman, who enjoy traveling to horse shows where Kali competes in speed events such as barrel racing.
 They also enjoy camping and hanging out at home with their many animals.